-Once a model is sliced, the slices are transformed into path data, stored as a gcode file, which can be sent to a 3D bioprinter for printing.
-The bioprinter follows instructions in the gcode file in order, including instructions to control for temperature of the extruders, extrusion pressure, bed plate temperature, crosslinking intensity and frequency, and, of course, the 3D movement path generated by the slicer.
-Once all of the gcode commands are completed, the print is done and can be cultured or seeded with cells as part of a biostudy.
+Once a model is sliced, the slices are transformed into path data, stored as a G-code file, which can be sent to a 3D bioprinter for printing.
+The bioprinter follows instructions in the G-code file in order, including instructions to control for temperature of the extruders, extrusion pressure, bed plate temperature, crosslinking intensity and frequency, and, of course, the 3D movement path generated by the slicer.
+Once all of the G-code commands are completed, the print is done and can be cultured or seeded with cells as part of a biostudy.

-Why is 3d bioprinting important?
+Why is bioprinting important?

 Over 120,000 people in the US alone are on waiting lists for organs, and others experience chronic problems due to the long-term damaging effects of post-transplant immunosuppression.
-There’s a large and growing need for an alternative to the organ transplant waiting list.
+There is a large and growing need for an alternative to the organ transplant waiting list.
 The scientific community has already succeeded in bringing together multidisciplinary teams of researchers, physicians, and engineers to take on the biggest challenges to human health, and 3D bioprinting is an exciting new tool with the potential to eliminate the organ transplant waiting list.

+For pharmaceutical development, 3D bioprinting offers a means of testing drugs faster, at a lower cost, and with better biological relevance to humans than animal testing.
 In the biomedical devices field, 3D bioprinting has enabled new developments such as sugar stents to help surgeons join veins with fewer complications, and systems for improved drug delivery, among others.